paulgear/ntpmon/README.txt

 whether your NTP servers are, in fact, doing what they're supposed to and keeping accurate time.

+"Essential" health metrics means a minimal number of metrics which should be understandable to non-specialists, simply presented.
+NTPmon does not aim or claim to be the last word on NTP monitoring.
+Much the opposite - it is more like the first word, and more advanced tools are both desirable and necessary.
+If you are a time synchronization geek, NTPmon is not for you - or at least, it's unlikely to offer you anything more than a quick overview.

 Many system administrators don't understand NTP well enough to configure it correctly for their environment, and some vendors' NTP documentation is rather lacking, or even just plain wrong.
 Before i wrote NTPmon, i searched for a